yelynn1/h6751/project/project.md

   - Length: 8-10 pages.
   - Formatting: The use of 10-point Times font is mandatory.
 The formatting should be referred to [ICML style](https://icml.cc/Conferences/2019/StyleAuthorInstructions).
 The word template could be found [here().
 The latex template is provided in the [overleaf](https://www.overleaf.com/latex/templates/icml-2019-submission-template/vkqjjvzjvhdc).
   - Only require the soft copy.
 The soft copy should be submitted through Turnitin.
   - Create your github project page that containing dataset and code used by the project.
-And put your github page link in your report.
+And put your github repo link in your report.

 2. Group Presentation:
   - Each team will be asked to conduct a 15/20-minute presentation on their project work.
 This will be followed by a 5 minute question-and-answer session to allow for clarification by students and the lecturer.
 Schedules for the presentation will be announced later.